Historic Georgetown + Cooking Class

 Description

-Next, we'll visit the 1823 Rebellion Monument to discuss the role of the Church and abolitionists during the rebellion.
-Following this, we'll travel to Victoria, the first town in Guyana established by freed slaves, and then to the Buxton neighborhood, significant in the struggle for freedom.
+We will travel to Victoria, the first town in Guyana purchased by freed slaves, and then proceed to the Buxton neighborhood, significant in the slaves' struggle for freedom.

-The tour includes a visit to the train station involved in protests against high taxes imposed by the governor, with insights provided by one of the actual raiders.
-We will also explore the Buxton Amistad Museum for additional context on Guyana's history of slavery.
+The itinerary includes a visit to the train station that former slaves targeted in a protest against taxes imposed by the governor, with insights from a former raider.
+We will also explore the Buxton Amistad Museum for more history on slavery in Guyana.

-Finally, we'll head to a restaurant for a cooking class featuring traditional dishes like cook-up rice, metemgee with pumpkin dumplings, and congee.
-We'll conclude the tour by enjoying our creations along with a traditional live music show.
+Our last stop includes a cooking class at a restaurant where we will prepare traditional dishes such as cook-up rice, metemgee with pumpkin dumplings, and congee.
+We will conclude our tour by enjoying our meal while listening to a traditional live music show.

-After a total of 6 hours of cultural immersion and culinary exploration, the tour will end.
+After 6 hours of cultural immersion and culinary exploration, we'll bring the tour to an end.

 Preise